benchopt/benchopt/doc/tutorials/add_solver.rst

 It may happen that a solver does not support all setups, for instance our solver might not support fitting an intercept.
 Therefore, we would like to skip this setup and not impact other solvers that support it.

-Benchopt exposes a :class:`~benchopt.BaseSolver.skip` hook called with result of ``Objective.get_objective`` to decide on whether the solver is compatible with the setup.
+Benchopt exposes a :class:`~benchopt.BaseSolver.skip` hook called with the result of ``Objective.get_objective`` to decide on whether the solver is compatible with the setup.

 Assume we would like to skip fitting an intercept, we check whether ``fit_intercept == True`` and return ``True``, with a reason *"mysolver does not support fitting an intercept."*.